wobsoriano/vuetify-sonner/README.md

 Stackable toast component for Vuetify.

-> Note: Stackable snackbars breaks the intended behavior based on the Material [spec](https://m2.material.io/components/snackbars#behavior).
-They should appear one at a time.
+> Note: Snackbars should appear one at a time.
+Stacking them breaks the Material [spec](https://m2.material.io/components/snackbars#behavior).

 ## Installation